Seismicity Response

 May 15, 2022, Operator-Led Response Plan (OLRP)

 Saltwater disposal well operators within the Stanton SRA have created a response plan which begins on May 15, 2022.
 The plan employs a two-tiered approach based on the depth of the disposal zone (shallow vs deep disposal wells) and includes expanded data collection efforts, contingency responses for future seismicity, and scheduled checkpoint updates with RRC staff.
 Lag time between reductions in injection volume and reductions in seismicity is uncertain.
 Therefore, the goal of the OLRP is to reduce high-magnitude seismicity such that there are no more 3.5M+ earthquakes after 18 months from the date of response action implementation, approximately May 15, 2024.
 Changes to injection operations, coordination to enhance the seismic monitoring network and to study travel of subsurface pressure within the SRA have already begun.
-The OLRP can viewed below:
+The OLRP can be viewed below:

-Stanton SRA Operator-Led Response Plan PDF icon
+Stanton SRA Operator-Led Response Plan

 January 2022 Action